Code-Institute-Submissions/my-cv-final/README.md

 5. Fixed Navbar: As this is a one-page portfolio, I have decided to add a fixed scroll bar to provide the user better navigation through different sections of the page.

-6. Screen Reader features such as the "alt" class for describing images and, the "aria" class for describing icons.
+6. Screen Reader features such as the "alt" class for describing images and, the "aria-hidden" class for increasing icon accessibility.
 Plus, I prioritised the use of semantic elements to guarantee a more readible HTML structure.

 7. Media queries at major breakpoints, - 700px, 600px, 425px and 320px.
 In order to ensure that the website is user friendly on all screen sizes.
 I have also included a bigger hero image which is only loaded when the 2000px breakpoint is passed.